xying21/ckb_sdk/docs/introduction/overview.md

       $ yarn run start
       ```

-## How to Use Polyjuice
+## How to Use Godwoken

 ### Workflow

 1. Setup the environment.

-2. Choose Polyjuice testnet or mainnet network or deploy a local Polyjuice network.
+2. Choose Godwoken testnet or mainnet network or deploy a local Godwoken network.

-   For more information about Polyjuice network, see [Polyjuice network](../introduction/polyjuice#polyjuice-networks).
+   For more information about Godwoken networks, see [Godwoken Networks](../introduction/godwoken#godwoken-networks).

-   For more information about deploying a Polyjuice network, see the sections of Deployment.
+   For more information about deploying a Godwoken network, see the sections of Deployment.

-3. Deploy an Ethereum DApp to Polyjuice.
+3. Deploy an Ethereum DApp to Godwoken.

 ### RPC Documentation for Reference

-Polyjuice provides a Web3 RPC compatible layer.
+Godwoken provides a Web3 RPC compatible layer.

 For more information, see [Ethereum RPC (web3 RPC)](https://github.com/nervosnetwork/godwoken-web3).

-### An Example of Deploying an Ethereum DApp to Polyjuice by Godwoken-Kicker
+### An Example of Deploying an Ethereum DApp to Godwoken by Godwoken-Kicker

 #### Environment